That Surprising Chord That Catches Your Ear — Borrowed Chords

 | Borrowed chord | A chord taken from the parallel mode (usually parallel minor) |

-| Modal Interchange | Another name for the same concept |
+| Modal interchange | Another name for the same concept |

 | Secondary dominant | A chord acting as V7 to a non-tonic chord |